Last updated on September 13th, 2021 at 12:51 pm

 Parking in Romania

-Parking was never an issue during our Romanian road trip.
-We could always find a free spot very easily.
-As a general rule, keep in mind that there are parking spaces with a very small fee in the vast majority of the most popular Romania tourist attractions.
-As far as towns and cities are concerned, you can park for free in side streets.
+As far as towns and larger cities are concerned, you can park for free on side streets.
 However, when you see lines drawn on the road look for a nearby parking metre to get your parking ticket.
 Alternatively, someone will approach you and you will pay the parking fee to them.

-Parking in Romania costs next to nothing.
-On average, you are supposed to pay about 5 lei (1€)/day in most towns.
+Parking in Romania is very affordable.
+In most towns, you are supposed to pay a small amount.
 In some of the smaller towns, such as Rasnov, Viscri and Targoviste, parking was entirely free of charge.
+Most castles and attractions we visited had paid parking lots.
+The most expensive was at Bran Castle but you probably won’t spend more than a couple of hours there anyway.

 Regarding Bucharest, we can’t tell for sure, but it seems that parking as well as heavy traffic can be a nuisance.
 We would advise you against using a car in the Romanian capital.
 Bucharest boasts a very good public transport system and it’s a totally walkable city as well.
-Plan accordingly so as to rent a car only for the days you will be staying in other towns.
-That’s what we did anyway.

 Final Thoughts About Our Romania Road Trip

 We absolutely loved our Romania road trip and we can’t recommend it enough.
 Romania is a country of superb natural beauty waiting to be discovered.
-Although we visited during high season (July) and there were loads of Romanian holiday-makers everywhere, foreign travellers were scarce.
+Although we visited during the high season (July) and there were loads of Romanian holiday-makers everywhere, foreign travellers were scarce.

-We honestly believe that a trip to this beautiful and affordable country is absolutely worth adding to your bucket list.
+We honestly believe that a trip to this beautiful country is absolutely worth adding to your bucket list.
 We leave you with a mini survival guide but you can always refer to our other Romania articles for more information.
 As always, we will be more than happy to respond to any inquiries you may have.
 So, see you in the comments below!

 CURRENCY: Leu (plural: lei)/RON

 LANGUAGE: Romanian.
 Do not assume that everyone speaks English, especially in smaller towns.
-In a couple of occasions, not even hosts in apartments and B&Bs spoke English.

-3 Comments
+5 Comments

 Pingback: 10 Days in Europe: 25 Magical Itineraries for Your 10-Day Europe Trip! - It's Not About the Miles